NYcleaner/muxuezi.github.io/posts/the-swift-programming-language-en.md

   11. `// 0`

 # Generics

-On This Page

-  1. The Problem That Generics Solve

-  2. Generic Functions

-  3. Type Parameters

-  4. Naming Type Parameters

-  5. Generic Types

-  6. Extending a Generic Type

-  7. Type Constraints

-  8. Associated Types

-  9. Where Clauses

 _Generic code_ enables you to write flexible, reusable functions and types that can work with any type, subject to requirements that you define.
 You can write code that avoids duplication and expresses its intent in a clear, abstracted manner.